geofindme/Documentation/endpoint-hydro.md

-## Hydrographic Data Exploration - /hydro Endpoint
+## Hydrographic Data Exploration - /hydro

 The `/hydro` endpoint provides information about water bodies based on given coordinates.
 Explore and discover nearby seas, lakes, and more.